|

 -Through figurative language (how does the author use figurative language to

-describe the character—this isn’t direct as it requires inference)
+describe the character—this isn’t direct as it requires inference) | P1: He’s part of the

 scenery, like the parked cars and the green plastic cans on trash day.
 P28: Every day is like the first day to Zinkoff.
 Things keep happening that rekindle the excitement of the first day. |